wavefrontHQ/docs/pages/doc/ingestion_policies.md

 1. Choose the **Scope** of the policy, either **Accounts** or **Groups**, and enter the user and service accounts or the groups that you want to assign to the policy.

     After you create the policy, you cannot change the scope.
 You can change only the assigned accounts or groups depending on the scope.
 2. Choose whether you want to set a PPS limit for the policy.
-If you select **set a PPS limit**, you must enter the points per second limit number in the **PPS per billing period** text box.
+If you select **set a PPS limit**, you must enter the PPS limit number for the billing month in the **PPS per billing period** text box.

     The limit becomes visible in the ingestion policy dashboard charts.
 If you set a PPS limit, you must create the ingestion policy alert in the next steps.